For thoughtful spaces & slow home rituals.

 Nestled by the Baltic Sea in Lithuania, Ondou is the ceramic studio of artist Greta Rekštytė.
 The name “Ondou,” from the Samogitian word for “water,” reflects both the element’s role in shaping clay and the quiet influence it has on my process.
 Like water, my approach embraces fluidity, patience, and a dance between precision and imperfection.

-Each piece is crafted slowly and intentionally, with sustainability and care at its core.
+Each piece is crafted slowly and intentionally, with sustainability at its core.
 I work in small batches, letting the rhythm of the studio follow the pace of the hands.
 The result is a collection of functional vessels and sculptural objects that enrich everyday rituals and hold presence in a space.

 Ondou’s focus is on creating timeless objects that transcend trends.
-Made from durable stoneware and high-fired for strength, each piece is meant to age gracefully—gathering traces of use and becoming more personal over time.
-Whether styled at home, collected as sculpture, or used in everyday rituals, these objects are designed to live with you—quietly shaping their space and inviting a slower, more attentive way of being.
+Made from durable stoneware and high-fired for strength, each piece is meant to age gracefully — gathering traces of use and becoming more personal over time.
+Whether styled at home, collected as sculpture, or used in everyday rituals, these objects are designed to live with you — quietly shaping their space and inviting a slower, more attentive way of being.

 With greetings from the sea,